This is the third part of a four-part Timeline of Human History. To see the other parts, click on the following links:

 - Symphony No. 4 in F minor and Violin Concerto in D Major, by Pyotr Ilyich Tchaikovksy (Russia).

-- Eadweard Muybridge publishes Sallie Gardner at a Gallop, a series of photographs of a horse in motion (US).
+- Eadweard Muybridge publishes The Horse in Motion, a series of photographs of a horse in motion (US).

 - Britain wins the Anglo-Zulu War and annexes the Zulu Kingdom (South Africa).